 This super easy no alcohol fruit cake recipe is so tasty and I’m pretty sure you’re going to love it as much as we do!
-We’re not usually fans of fruit cake, specifically Christmas Cake but this no alcohol version just seems so much lighter and has a much nicer taste!
+We’re not usually fans of fruit cake, especially traditional Christmas cake, but this no alcohol version just feels so much lighter and has a fresher taste.
+The fruit stays soft and juicy, the sponge is moist rather than dense, and it has a lovely warmth from the spices without being overwhelming.
+It also slices beautifully, which makes it perfect for gifting or for bringing along to a festive get-together.

-It’s also pretty easy to make and although I’ve gone with a cream cheese frosting, you could use any icing you want and if you prefer a more Christmassy version you could absolutely use Marzipan and the more traditional Royal Icing with a few extra touches to make it like a Christmas cake – maybe a cheeky sprig of holly?
+It’s also pretty easy to make and although I’ve gone with a cream cheese frosting, you could use any icing you want.
+If you prefer a more Christmassy version you could absolutely use marzipan and the more traditional royal icing with a few extra touches to make it feel more like a classic Christmas cake.
+A handful of nuts, some dried cranberries or a simple ribbon round the edge can make it look really lovely with hardly any effort.
+Even leaving it plain works well because the cake itself is full of flavour and looks so pretty once it’s sliced.

-You can also bake this no alcohol fruit cake in a circular tin and play around with the recipe to make a larger fruit cake (if you increase the ingredients don’t forget to adjust the cooking times) and you can even just replace the candied peel with glace cherries if you prefer.
+You could choose to bake this no alcohol fruit cake in a circular tin or play around with the recipe to make a larger fruit cake.
+If you do increase the ingredients, don’t forget to adjust the cooking times so the middle cooks evenly.

 No Alcohol Fruit Cake Recipe...